-Helen is a graduate of the Royal Academy of Music London, joining a distinguished alumni.
-This includes Sir Elton John, Sir Harrison Birtwistle, Sir Simon Rattle and many more.
+A graduate of the Royal Academy of Music London, Helen joins a distinguished alumni including Sir Elton John, Sir Simon Rattle and many more.

 “Astrid lives out her singing in her body as well as her voice” (La Rondine) The Times